-Kiba-dachi (literally: “middle stance”), is typically called a horseback stance, or horse stance, because it looks as though your are riding an imaginary horse (or do the M.C.
+Kiba-dachi (literally: “middle stance”), is typically called a horseback stance, or horse stance, because it looks as though your are riding an imaginary horse (or doing the M.C.
 Hammer slide).

 [photos of kiba-dachi from the front, and side]

 A proper horse stance is much like a ready stance, except that your feet are twice as far apart (e.g., two shoulder widths).
-The center-of-mass must be kept extremely low in horse stance, or your stability will be severely compromised.
+Your center-of-mass must be kept extremely low in a horse stance, or your stability will be severely compromised.
 Students will often try to escape the burning in their thighs by straightening their legs, or by leaning forward -- but they do so at their own peril.
-Stance quality can be easily checked by looking at your shins -- in a good horse stance, the shins make a 90° angle with respect to the floor, and the toes of both feet point forward.
-Leaning forward is typically caused by sticking your butt out, as though you were to start twerking.
+Stance quality can be easily checked by looking at your shins; your shins should make a 90° angle with respect to the floor, with the toes of both feet pointing forward.
+Leaning forward is typically caused by sticking your butt out, as though you were twerking.
 This can be avoided by keeping the pelvis pushed forward as far as possible.

 [photos of incorrect kiba dachi, from the front (high center), and side (leaning)]

 Although fighting out of horse stance offers greater protection initially, when it fails, it fails catastrophically.
-It is much easier for the opponent to take control of your back in any side facing position; since it’s easier to sidestep (7-3).
-Fighting out of horse stance is an all-or-nothing tactic.
-In general, it is better to fight out of fighting stance, and keep your options open.
+Side-facing positions are one sidestep (7-3) away from taking control of your back.
+Fighting out of horse stance is an all-or-nothing tactic, and in general, it is better to keep your options open and fight out of fighting stance.

-However, shifting to horse stance is just one of the many options fighting stance offers.
-For example, if you are in a fighting stance and the opponent 7-3’s outside, rather than turning, resetting in a new fighting stance, and countering; it may be faster to quickly shift into a side-facing horse stance and counter immediately.
+Shifting into horse stance is just one of the many options fighting stance offers.
+For example, if you are in a fighting stance and the opponent 7-3’s to the outside, you can:

 [video explaining how to shift into side-facing from fighting stance.]

 Horse stance is also a great leg exercise; have contests with friends, or against your own personal record, to see how long you can maintain this position.
-(Keep the hands off the thighs; that’s cheating.)
+(Keep your hands off of your thighs; that’s cheating.)